WangCaixing-96/KEeqr/README.md

 # KEeqr
-This is an R package for "Estimation of Conditional Extremiles in Reproducing Kernel Hilbert Space"
+This is an R package for "Estimation of Conditional Extremiles in Reproducing Kernel Hilbert Space".

 ## Installation

-You can use `devtools` to directly install the latest version from Github
+You can use `devtools` to directly install the latest version from Github.

 ```R
 # install.packages("devtools")